Skip to content

 const user = users[username]

-if (isAllowed(["blog/update"], user.rules)) {
+if (isAllowed(["blog/update"], user.permissions)) {

 blogPosts[blogSlug] = {